Opulent-Abby/dsc-phase-2-project-v3/README.md

 Statistical Modeling: Built a linear regression model to quantify the impact of budget, genre, and rating on ROI, followed by rigorous diagnosis of model assumptions.

-💡 Key Findings & Strategic Recommendations
+# Key Findings & Strategic Recommendations
 1. Genre Strategy: Focus on Horror, Mystery, and Thriller
 Finding: These genres dominate in ROI efficiency.
 Horror films yielded an average ROI of over 1,050%, significantly higher than the median.

-Recommendation: Prioritize development of Horror, Mystery, and Thriller films.
+Recommendation: Prioritize Horror, Mystery, and Thriller films.
 They represent the optimal balance of moderate production costs and exceptional financial returns.

 2. Budget Strategy: Target the $10-30 Million Range
 Finding: A strong inverse relationship exists between budget and ROI.
 Films in the $10-30M budget category showed the highest median ROI (~185%) and a high success rate (62% of films achieved >100% ROI).